ScaleShiftX/fndeploy/README.md

 ## Global Usage
 - Put the deploy file somewhere permanent.
 The file is a bash shell script but **leave it without any extension** (ex: `"C:\Users\scale\Files\Dev\deploy\deploy"`)
+- Run `nano ~/.bashrc` in a Bash terminal
-- Add the deploy file to path by running this in a Bash terminal (substituting your path): `export PATH="$PATH:/c/Users/scale/Files/Dev/deploy"`
+- Add the deploy file to path by putting this at the bottom of that file (substituting your path): `export PATH="$PATH:/c/Users/scale/Files/Dev/deploy"`
+- Reload your terminal: `source ~/.bashrc`
 - Run it in a Bash terminal (ex: `deploy`)

 ## Portable Usage (not recommended)